-There is no credible evidence that Joseph had sex with three subgroups of his plural wives: (1) fourteen-year-old wives, (2) non-wives—women to whom he was not married, and (3) legally married women who were experiencing conjugal relations with their civil husbands.
+There are no credible evidence that Joseph had sex with three subgroups of his plural wives: (1) fourteen-year-old wives, (2) non-wives (or women to whom he was not married), and (3) legally married women who were experiencing conjugal relations with their civil husbands.

 Evidences of Sexual Relations

 Some sources that support sexual relations are more explicit and credible than others: